smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 - `fulfillRandomness`: The function that is used by the Oracle to send the result back to
 - `house`: To see the assigned house of an address

-**Note**:To jump straight to the entire implementation, you can [open this contract](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFD20.sol) in remix.
+**Note**:To jump straight to the entire implementation, you can [open the VRFD20.sol contract](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFD20.sol) in remix.

 ## Importing `VRFConsumerBase`

 Chainlink maintains a [library of contracts](https://github.com/smartcontractkit/chainlink/tree/master/contracts) that make consuming data from oracles easier.
-For Chainlink VRF, you will use a contract called [`VRFConsumerBase`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) which needs to be imported and extended from the contract you create.
+For Chainlink VRF, you will use a contract named [`VRFConsumerBase`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) which needs to be imported and extended from the contract you create.

 ```solidity
 pragma solidity 0.6.7;